narenallam/OrderMatchingSystem/README.md

 # Conclusion

-### Order Matching Application is,
+### Order Matching Application satisfies below criteria,

 ## 1) 100% functional

-    aplication is 100% functional, as it is satisfied all the test scenarios.
+    Aplication is 100% functional, as it is satisfied all the use-cases.

 ## 2) TDD (Test Driven Development)